Uniswap/v3-new-chain-deployments/README.md

 # Deploy the V3 Protocol Contracts

 The first step in setting up Uniswap V3 on a new EVM chain is to deploy the smart contracts that make up the protocol.
-For covnenience, the Uniswap Labs team has created a set of deployment scripts and management CLI for running it that will coordinate and deploy the necessary contracts to a new EVM chain.
+For convenience, the Uniswap Labs team has created a set of deployment scripts and management CLI that will coordinate and deploy the necessary contracts to a new EVM chain.

 All you need to do is create the account to deploy with, fund it for gas fees (40-50M gas required), then run one command in the CLI.
 The script will sequentially deploy each contract, creating checkpoints as it goes that can be reverted back to in case any issues arise.
+[TODO not sure about this]

 To start a deployment follow the detailed CLI instructions here → https://github.com/Uniswap/deploy-v3